 The only shot placement guaranteed to fully disable an attacker is in the brain.
 That said, since the skull is very hard to penetrate, the shots need good placement even on the head in order to fully disable the attacker.

-And so, with this in mind Jeff Cooper created and taught the “Mozambique Drill” teaching his students to take two quick shots to the torso and then a slower and more deliberate shot to the head.
+And so, with this in mind Jeff Cooper created and taught the “Mozambique Drill.”
+He taught his students to take two quick shots to the torso and then a slower and more deliberate shot to the head.

 When this becomes easier add a second target to the side and practice the drill on both targets.
 You may try shooting all 4 torso shots and then returning for the head shots.
-Remember the idea here is to stop the attacker with the 2 shots to the torso then re-access the situation and take the head shot if necessary.
+Remember the idea here is to stop the attacker with the 2 shots to the torso then re-assess the situation, only taking the head shot if necessary.